-This Puff Pastry Pesto Wreath is the perfect easy appetizer for your holiday party.
-This delicious pastry wreath looks fancy, but it’s quick and takes only 10 minutes to put together.
+This puff pastry pesto wreath is the perfect easy appetizer for your Christmas party.
+This delicious puff pastry Christmas wreath looks fancy, but it’s quick and takes only 10 minutes to put together.

 The minute I saw Lauren share this wreath made of puff pastry on her Instagram, I added it to my list of Christmas appetizers to make this season.
 I already signed up to bring an appetizer and a dessert to our adult Sunday School Christmas party, and this Puff Pastry Pesto Wreath was the perfect option.

-In fact, this Puff Pastry Pesto Wreath is SO easy to make that I made it three times in one week!
+In fact, this puff pastry wreath is SO easy to make that I made it three times in one week!
 Each for a different party.
 And, at every party the guests loved it.

 One person stated, “This is the prettiest appetizer I’ve ever seen!”
 Thank you, Lauren!